Sheet Erosion

 Audio Archaeology Series Volume 3: Brest

-Sheet Erosion is the third episode in a series of works based around ideas of audio archaeology and found sounds.
-The setting this time is the city of Brest in France.
+Sheet Erosion is the third episode in a series of works exploring audio archaeology and found sound.
+This instalment is set in the city of Brest, France.

 Field recordings used in the piece include: Le Téléphérique de Brest (cable cars), hotel lifts, wind whistling between railings on the Pont de Recouvrance, wind whistling through gaps in doors, traffic, ventilation units, fans, light bulbs, alarms, automatic toilets, soap dispensers and hand driers.